Murder of Seow Kim Choo: Murder of Seow Kim Choo

 Ong, who survived the stabbing, was later hospitalized at Singapore General Hospital.
 After accepting an interview by reporters, Ong recounted that he was outside the house when he heard his wife's screams from upstairs, and thus out of concern, he went up to the master bedroom's bathroom to call for his wife, and after failing to get a response, Ong used a screwdriver to force the door open.
 Upon the opening of the door, Ong claimed Daryati suddenly attacked him by stabbing his neck.
 He managed to disarm her but when he went to check on his wife (who was lying dead on the bathroom floor), Daryati picked up the knife and stabbed him on the neck a second time.
-Ong managed to overpower Daryati during the second fight and used cable wires to tie up Daryati's hands, and took her outside the house, with three passers-by guarding her while he went to check on his wife, who was pronounced dead by paramedics at 9.05pm upon the arrival of the ambulance (called by Seow's daughter-in-law).
+Ong managed to overpower Daryati during the second fight and used cable wires to tie up Daryati's hands, and took her outside the house, with three passers-by guarding her while he went to check on his wife, who was pronounced dead by paramedics at 9:05 pm upon the arrival of the ambulance (called by Seow's daughter-in-law).

-An autopsy report by Dr Teo Eng Swee (or Cuthbert Teo) later revealed that Seow died as a result of multiple incised and stab wounds on her head and neck; a total of 94 knife wounds were found on her, with 78 of the wounds were concentrated at Seow's neck, head and face while the remaining wounds were on Seow's left upper limb.
+An autopsy report by Dr Teo Eng Swee (or Cuthbert Teo) later revealed that Seow died as a result of multiple stab wounds on her head and neck; a total of 94 knife wounds were found on her, with 78 of the wounds concentrated at Seow's neck, head and face while the remaining wounds were on Seow's left upper limb.
 At least three of the blows caused fractures to the victim's face.
 After the completion of forensic examinations, Seow's body was returned to her bereaved family and it was cremated after a funeral on 12 June 2016, where friends and relatives attended and mourned for Seow, who was remembered as a good-hearted family member who looked out for her relatives and acquaintances.
 Members of the public also offered condolences and flowers to the family of Seow in the aftermath of her murder.